zcash/zips/zip-XXX-light-payment-detection.rst

   - An inconsistency would imply that block ``X`` was orphaned during a chain reorg.

+- As each subsequent ``CompactBlock`` arrives, the light client:

+  - Validates the block header if it is present.
-- As each subsequent  ``CompactBlock`` arrives, the light client scans it to find any relevant transactions for addresses generated since ``X`` was fetched (likely the first transactions involving those addresses).
+  - Scans the ``CompactBlock`` to find any relevant transactions for addresses generated since ``X`` was fetched (likely the first transactions involving those addresses).
 If notes are detected, it:

     - Generates incremental witnesses for the notes, and updates them going forward.
     - Scans for their nullifiers from that block onwards.

 **Phase C:** The light client has detected some notes and displayed them.
 User interaction has indicated that the corresponding full transactions should be fetched.